 Senior Team Lead positions are an advanced leadership option for veteran Team Leads looking to expand their experience and expertise.
 Senior Team Leads will attend a specialized training session, and then will assist with one session of training for all other Team Leads in both Fall and Spring.
 Senior Team Leads will also lead Team Lead groups at sites on event day and will be responsible for managing personnel changes throughout the day as necessary.

 1. Site Leaders (100-130) – Site leaders will manage all aspects of a work site, including: volunteer and site contact communication, volunteer safety, tools and supplies, completion of work at the site, pre/post shift volunteer reflections, site reports and pictures, and the overall volunteer work experience.
 The goals is to have one site leader for every 15 volunteers on event day.
-Site leaders will have 2 tracks: Site Logistics and Volunteer Education.

 2. Volunteer Check-In (10) – Check-In Team Leads are responsible for organizing and staffing the check-in tables on event day, confirming/overseeing waiver signatures, distribution of t-shirts to volunteers, communication with bus drivers and bus Team Leads, and providing work site maps/addresses to volunteers.